-In 1983 Tsukuda Original struck a deal with Sega to produce an SG-1000 clone, the Othello Multivision.
-It was one of Sega's attempts to try and establish a video game/computer standard, encouraging companies to make compatible systems (though this concept not be fully realised until Microsoft of Japan debuted the MSX).
+In 1983 Tsukuda Original struck a deal with Sega to produce a licensed SG-1000 clone, the Othello Multivision.
+It was one of Sega's attempts to try and establish a video game/computer standard, encouraging companies to make compatible systems (though this concept not be fully realised until ASCII Corporation debuted the MSX).
 The Othello Multivision, as the name suggests, came built with an SG-1000 interpretation of Othello built-in.
 There were two models of the console and a number of own-brand SG-1000 games developed by the company.

 By 1985 Tsukuda Original's Othello Multivision dream seemed over, though the company continued to produce games primarily for Nintendo systems until 1995 (and would continue to license out the Othello board game to video game developers in the years that followed, such as to Success for the 1998 Sega Titan Video game Othello Shiyouyo).

 Tsukuda Ideal (ツクダアイデアル) is their subsidiary, released one game in Sega hardware.

 - Space Mountain (1983)

 - Challenge Derby (1984)